is the statewide behavioral health crisis response system offering mental health, substance use or emotional crisis help.

 Depression and Bipolar Support Alliance of Colorado Springs offers support groups for LGBTQIA2+ adults, ages 18+, living with mental illness.

-NAMI Colorado Springs offers a peer-led support group for LGBTQIA2+ adults.
+NAMI Colorado Springs offers a peer-led support group for LGBTQIA2+ adults and a peer-led support group for trans and gender expansive adults.

 44 Resources for LGBTQ+ College Students